best-digital-nomad-insurance-thailand

 • SafetyWing: Best for moving between countries with health coverage & travel perks (trip interruption, lost luggage)

-• Both providers allow fast online sign-up, cost around USD 60 for the basic coverage, and are popular in the digital nomad community.
+• Both providers allow fast online sign-up and are among the most affordable options for digital nomads.

 Scroll down for a full comparison, insider tips, and answers to the most common digital nomad insurance questions for digital nomads in Thailand.